 Our Instructors at A.I.M.
-Academy are lifetime martial artists who live and breathe martial arts.
+Academy are martial artists who live and breathe martial arts.

 A.I.M.
 Academy Instructors Are Fully Qualified & Insured